yongkangc/portfolio/content/_index.md

 - [Velodrome](https://velodrome.finance/): Core smart contract dev for #1 Defi App on Optimism
 - [Treehouse Finance](https://www.treehouse.finance/): Innovated on DeFi analytics, working with smart contracts and on-chain data aggregation.

-Blockchain, distributed systems, and cybersecurity are forging a transparent and secure decentralized future, challenging centralized power and corruption.
+I really believe that blockchain, distributed systems, and cybersecurity are forging a transparent and secure decentralized future, challenging centralized power and corruption.

 ## Projects